rveachkc/pymsteams/README.md

 ## Troubleshooting HTTP response

 This module is really just a nice wrapper pointed at the Microsoft API.
-To help troubleshoot missing messages, the requests response content is saved to the connectorcard class attribute `last_http_status`.
+To help troubleshoot missing messages, the requests response content is saved to the connectorcard class attribute `last_http_response`.

 To get the last http status code:
 ```python